phpactor/phpactor/README.md

 One of the interesting things about Phpactor is that it does not require any indexing before it is used.
 It leverages the Composer to determine class locations and to determine class FQNs from file locations.
-Introspection is done in realtime (using the excellent [Tolerant PHP Parser](https://github.com/Microsoft/tolerant-php-parser).
+Introspection is done in realtime using [Worse Reflection](https://github.com/phpactor/worse-reflection) (which is based on the excellent [Tolerant PHP
+Parser](https://github.com/Microsoft/tolerant-php-parser).

 Using Composer we can locate a file using a fully qualified class name, when